enterstudio/K-locus-caller/README.md

 * **Other genes outside locus**: the number of unexpected genes (genes from K loci other than the best match) which were found outside the K locus part of the assembly.
 * **Other genes outside locus, details**: gene names and percent identity (from the BLAST hits) for the other genes found outside the K locus part of the assembly.

+If the summary table already exists when the tool is run, it will append to it (not overwrite).
+This allows you to run the tool in parallel on many assemblies, all outputting to the same table file.

 #### K locus matching sequences

 For each input assembly, this tool produces a FASTA file of the region(s) of the assembly which correspond to the best K locus match.
 This may be a single piece (in cases of a good assembly and a strong match) or it may be in multiple pieces (in cases of poor assembly and/or a novel K locus).
 The file is named using the assembly name and then the best matching K locus name.

+These output files can be suppressed by using the `--no_seq_out` option, in which case the tool will only produce the summary table.

 ## Example results and interpretation